Moria refugee camp: Germany to take in up to 150 children | DW | 11.09.2020

 "We are definitely expecting that the pact on asylum migration that the European Commission has promised to put forward by September 30, but let's be clear, there are splits among the European member states in relation to migration and asylum," Vitorino told DW.
 "We need to build a strong political will to address the deep root causes of migration.
 That's the major lesson from the 2015 crisis."

-"It's not enough, but it's a great help in these current circumstances, what happened in Moria is a catastrophe, a humanitarian catastrophe that, to be honest, was just a catastrophe in waiting because the camp is overwhelmed."
+"It's not enough, but it's a great help in these current circumstances," he told DW.
+"What happened in Moria is a catastrophe, a humanitarian catastrophe that, to be honest, was just a catastrophe in waiting because the camp is overwhelmed."

 Calls for EU solidarity